johnno1962/siteify/README.md

 ## siteify - Build a hyperlinked Web Site from project's Swift sources.

-Created as a means of testing SourceKit, siteify is a Swift script that creates a hyperlinked and cross referenced version of your Swift source that can be navigated in a Web Browser.
+Created as a means of testing SourceKit but generally useful as a mean for browsing sourcecode, siteify is a Swift script that creates a hyperlinked and cross referenced version of your Swift source that can be navigated in a Web Browser.
 Links over symbol references take you to their definition and clicking on a link on the definition will list the places the symbol is referenced.

 ![Icon](http://injectionforxcode.johnholdsworth.com/siteify2.png)

-To use, download and build this project first, using `swift build` then using the .xcodeproj in Xcode and _cd_ into into your project's root and type ~/bin/siteify.
+To use, download and build this project using `swift build` or using the .xcodeproj in Xcode then _cd_ into into your project's root and type ~/bin/siteify.
+You'll need to download a recent development toolchain from [swift.org](https://swift.org/download/) to get the required sourcekit-lsp executable.

 This will build your project recording it's constituent Swift sources, index them then build the site in the directory ./html.
 Any PRs on de-glitching the CSS styling